-Alongside a busy theatre career, Ross Jolly's screen credits span four decades.
+Alongside a busy theatre career as an actor and director, Ross Jolly has screen credits spanning four decades.
 But he is remembered for one screen role more than any other: that of likeable joker John in hit Roger Hall office comedy Gliding On.
-After first playing John in 1976 at Circa Theatre, Jolly did five seasons of the TV adaptation, then in 1998 a sequel, Market Forces.
-His other screen roles include nd a the same Wellington theatre where he continues to direct plays.
+After first playing John in 1976 at Circa Theatre, Jolly did five seasons of the TV adaptation, followed in 1998 by sequel series Market Forces.
+His other screen roles include fantasy shows Cuckoo Land and Worzel Gummidge Down Under.
+He was also one of the writers behind A Lawful Excuse, an episode of pioneering 1970s drama series Winners & Losers.

 Behind the scenes panic, clothes flying in all directions.
 On the set supposed professional calm ... two versions so any enormous gaffe can be edited out.
 Another nerve-wracking 30 minutes, laughs in different places, different things going awry...
 Ross Jolly on making an early episode of Gliding On, The Listener, 29 August 1981